 Synchronization dynamics is one of the most studied phenomena in the field of complex systems and a paradigmatic example of self-organizing behavior~\cite{pikovsky2001synchronization,arenas2008synchronization,boccaletti2018synchronization}.
-The synchronization capabilities of coupled oscillators were first observed by Christiaan Huygens, who, in the 17th century, noticed that pendula hanged on the same wall tend to synchronize in anti-phase.
+The synchronization capabilities of coupled oscillators were first observed by Christiaan Huygens, who, in the 17th century, noticed that pendulum clocks suspended from a common support tend to synchronize in anti-phase.
 Later research highlighted the occurrence and relevance of synchronization in many natural and artificial systems, ranging from fireflies' blinking and frogs' croaking to rhythmic contraction in cardiac cells and neuronal activity, and from bridge oscillations to power angles in power grids~\cite{Strogatzbooksync}.

-The key factor enabling this collective behavior are the interactions among the oscillators, which can be, e.g., mechanical (bridges, pendulum clocks), electrical (heart, power grids), visual (fireflies), or acoustic (frogs)~\cite{pikovsky2001synchronization,Strogatzbooksync}.
-Indeed, first Winfree understood that such interactions could be thought as a perturbation~\cite{winfree1967biological}, then Kuramoto~\cite{kuramoto1975} obtained a simple model in which synchronization emerges as a phase transition triggered by the variation in the coupling strength: the celebrated Kuramoto model~\cite{strogatz2000kuramoto,acebron2005kuramoto}.
-In the classic Kuramoto model, two assumptions are taken which do not necessarily hold in applications.
+The key factors enabling this collective behavior are the interactions among the oscillators, which can be, e.g., mechanical (bridges, pendulum clocks), electrical (heart, power grids), visual (fireflies), or acoustic (frogs)~\cite{pikovsky2001synchronization,Strogatzbooksync,coraggio2026controlling}.
+Indeed, first Winfree recognized that such interactions could be thought of as a perturbation~\cite{winfree1967biological}, then Kuramoto~\cite{kuramoto1975} obtained a simple model in which synchronization emerges as a phase transition triggered by the variation in the coupling strength: the celebrated Kuramoto model~\cite{strogatz2000kuramoto,acebron2005kuramoto}.
+In the classic Kuramoto model, two assumptions are made which do not necessarily hold in applications.
 First, interactions are assumed to be \emph{pairwise}, i.e., each one involving exactly two oscillators.
 Second, an \emph{all-to-all} interaction topology is assumed, where each oscillator interacts with all others with the same strength.